 Each of these new hires will officially start on Jan.
 1 when the SWAC fully assumes its role as Tennessee’s regulatory body for sports wagering.

 Until then, Thomas says she will continue to prioritize the rulemaking process.
 The council’s Rulemaking Committee is discussing final changes to its draft rules after hearing public comments in October.

 The council will meet a final time before presenting a final draft of the new emergency regulations.

 Thomas looks to create more opportunities for the council to become better versed in the sports betting industry now that she is manning the helm.

 This trend originally began in the previous SWAC meeting, which featured a demonstration from GeoComply on geofencing.

-Veteran bookmaker Art Manteris will also present on the “Fundamental Principals of Sports Wagering” to the council on a future date.
+Veteran bookmaker Art Manteris will present on the “Fundamental Principals of Sports Wagering” to the council on a future date.

-Members also requested a presentation from the Department of Mental Health about how it uses its 5% of allocated resources toward gambling addiction treatment.
+Members have requested a presentation from the Department of Mental Health about how it uses its 5% of allocated resources toward gambling addiction treatment.
 They also expressed interest in hearing from Tennessee’s gambling addiction hotlines.